CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ![Input command to list vulnerable certificate templates](/Pen-testing-blog/assets/images/CommandFindVulnerableCertificateTemplates_Escape.png "Figure 22 - Command to list vulnerable certificate templates")

-Privilege escalation via impersonation of the local AD Administrator user account is possible due to the following set of configuration settings being enabled simultaneously as shown in Figure 23 below.
+Privilege escalation via impersonation of the local AD Administrator user account is possible due to the following set of configuration settings being enabled simultaneously.

 ![Details of vulnerable certificate](/Pen-testing-blog/assets/images/VulnerableCertificateDetails.png " Figure 23 - Vulnerable certificate details")

 * **Client Authentication setting set to true** — This setting enables the certificate to be used to login to an AD domain user account in lieu of using the password of such account to log in.
 * **Enrollee supplies subject setting set to true** — This setting enables the enrollee to supply another account identity (subject alternative name — SAN) to login as, **to include the local Administrator account and domain admin users.**
-* **Requires manager approval setting** **set to false** — By setting the value to false, certificate validation by the certificate manager will be bypassed when the certificate is enrolled.
+* **Requires manager approval setting set to false** — By setting the value to false, certificate validation by the certificate manager will be bypassed when the certificate is enrolled.
-* **Authorized signatures required setting set to 0** — By setting this value to 0, no additional manual check to ensure the certificate is appropriate will be done.
+* **Authorized signatures required setting set to 0** — By setting this value to 0, no additional manual checks to ensure the certificate is appropriate will be done.
+* **Excessively permissive certificate enrollment permissions** - The certificate enrollment permissions are excessively permissive with the the AD security group Domain Users (i.e.: Anyone on the AD domain) permitted to request certificates.

 ### Generating a forged certificate for local Administrator AD domain account

-The next step after confirming that the UserAuthentication certificate template is vulnerable to the ESC 1 privilege escalation attack is to generate a fraudulent certificate using the insecure template discovered with the local Administrator user account as the SAN.
-The input syntax and command output is shown in Figure 24 below.
+The next step after confirming that the UserAuthentication certificate template is vulnerable to the ESC 1 privilege escalation attack is to generate a fraudulent certificate using this insecure template with the local Administrator user account as the SAN.
+The input syntax and command output are shown in Figure 24 below.
 Explanation of syntax:

 * req — Put the Certipy-AD certificate abuse and enumeration tool into certificate request mode
 * /-u — Specify the AD domain user account requesting the certificate (i.e.: certificate enrollee)